UdacityBertelsmannDataScienceWWC/BertelsmannDataScienceWWCActivities/Medium_Article_Activity.md

 8. The deadline for completing the tasks is exactly a week from the day the task list was posted unless otherwise stated.

-9. We now have a separate *Youtube Brand Channel* and Medium Publication named *“Udacity Bertelsmann Scholars”*.
+9. We now have a separate *Youtube Brand Channel* and *Medium Publication* named *“UB Women Data Scholars”*.

-10. All communication regarding to the above channels should be made on the Mail ID- “emailadress@gmail.com”.
+10. All communication regarding to the above channels should be made on the Mail ID- “slwomenwhocode@gmail.com”.

 11. For uploading video tutorials on the Youtube Brand Channel, you can forward your request on the above Mail ID from your own Mail ID, mentioning your slack handle for identification.
 I will then grant you access to the channel as the Brand Manager.
 This will allow you to upload videos on the channel.